-- Appendices in all paper categories: For the first time this year, we will allow arbitrarily long appendices in all paper categories, if authors consider this necessary to provide additional information or supplementary material.
-In case of excessive length, reviewers may skip parts of the appendices or study them less intensely at their discretion.
+- Appendices in all paper categories: For the second time after 2020, we will allow arbitrarily long appendices in all paper categories this year, if authors consider this necessary to provide additional information or supplementary material for their works.
+In case of excessive length, reviewers may skip parts of the appendices, or study them less intensely.
 In the camera-ready versions, the length of the appendices must be condensed to at most three pages (working with weblinks to code/data repositories where necessary).

 Conflicts of Interest

-It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, and to e-mail these PC members to the ASHES PC chairs Stefan Katzenbeisser and Patrick Schaumont until the submission deadline.
+During submission of a research paper, the submission site will request information about conflicts of interest of the paper’s authors with program committee (PC) members.
+It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, according to the following definition.
 A paper author has a conflict of interest with a PC member if and only if one or more of the following conditions holds:

 - The PC member is a co-author of the paper.